SystemsApproach/5G/impl.rst

 interfaces.

--  **P4:** Defines the forwarding behavior for programmable switching chips as well as model fixed-function ASIC pipelines.
+-  **P4:** Defines the forwarding behavior for programmable switching chips as well as modeling fixed-function ASIC pipelines.
 A P4 program defines a contract that is implemented by the data plane and programmable by the control plane.

 -  **P4Runtime:** An SDN-ready interface for controlling forwarding behavior at runtime.
-It is the key for populating forwarding tables and manipulating forwarding state, and it does so in a P4 program and hardware agnostic way.
+It is the key for populating forwarding tables and manipulating forwarding state, and it does so in way that is hardware-agnostic.

 -  **OpenConfig Models:** Define a base for device configuration and management.
 These models can be programmatically extended for